BrenDev0/cli-assistant/README.md

   root is a runtime lookup rather than an import-time constant, so it can be scoped per session later instead of per process.
-- **Frontend protocol** (`src/core/frontend.py`) — the core reports progress and requests approval through a protocol, never by printing. `CliFrontend` implements it for the terminal; a web frontend would implement the same six methods.
+- **Frontend protocol** (`src/core/frontend.py`) — the core reports progress and requests approval through a protocol, never by printing: tool started, tool failed, tokens, reply chunk, reply finished, file changed, task started, task finished, approve. `CliFrontend` implements it for the terminal; a web frontend would implement the same nine methods.
 Nothing in `src/core` or `src/tools` imports a UI library.
+- **Language table** (`src/core/lang.py`) — every string a person reads, keyed and available in English and Spanish.
+Text written *for the model* stays in English wherever it is defined; it is instruction, not interface, and translating it would change behaviour rather than presentation.
 - **Tools layer** (`src/tools`) — a registry mapping Pydantic schemas to Python functions, with a generic `executor` that dispatches by tool name, supports sync and async implementations, emits tool events, and gates write operations